 Breast Implant Removal

-Millions of women have breast implants and for various reasons they want their breast implants removed.
-Some patients develop a medical condition that they believe is related to their breast implants and then want them removed for their peace of mind (there is no evidence that breast implants cause medical issues).
+Sometimes weight gain later in life can result in breasts that appear matronly and unflattering.
+Patients who develop a medical condition that they believe is related to their breast implants may want them removed for peace of mind (please note, there is no evidence that breast implants cause medical issues).
 Other patients become frustrated with overly large breasts that have interfered with their daily living and inquire about breast implant removal to get them “out of the way”.

-Making the choice to get a breast augmentation does not mean that you need to have the implants for life.
+Making the choice to get a breast augmentation does not mean that you need to have the implants for life, and you can always make the choice to take your breast implants out.
 The questions then become:

 - What will my breasts look like after I remove my implants?

 - Will additional procedures be necessary to ensure that my breasts look their best?